How I Generated 20x More Organic Reach For a Veterinary Brand On Facebook

 See below a couple of posts I created for the clinic and the engagement numbers they generated – left: 30.3% E.R; right: 21.6%.

-One post specifically, about Poison Prevention, went viral!
+One specific post about Poison Prevention went viral on Facebook.
 The main objective of this simple infographic was to warn pet owners about common household items/foods that are toxic to animals.

 Page views: +82%